H445/tixl-blender-bridge/README.md

 - `install_blender_addon.py` — copies, enables, and verifies this checkout in local Blender.

 The add-on currently targets Windows TiXL builds.
 Its background exporter does not run during TiXL render frames.

+## Example of what's possible
+- This would take my machine ~2 hours to render at 540p in blender.
+But realtime playback in TiXL: https://www.youtube.com/watch?v=vMnAAbqIr74
+- All animation is done in blender and exported to TiXL.